andreiliphd/libtorch-image-recognition/README.md

 # Libtorch Image Recognition
 ============

-This project is training neural network model to recognize images, TV in this case, among other objects inside my flat.
-I used Facebook libtorch to make it happen.
+This project aims to train neural network model to recognize images, TV in this case, among other objects inside my flat.
+I used Facebook Libtorch to make it happen.

 ---